Motion of no confidence: Poland

+Prime minister can ask the Sejm for a vote of confidence.

+Government as whole but also individual ministers (for their ministry) are responsible to the Sejm.
+Sejm can by constructive vote of no confidence replace the prime minister and the current sitting government.
+In order for a motion of no confidence to pass and remove the government the Sejm has to vote for a new prime minister with a majority of all of its Deputies.
+Vote of no confidence against the sitting government can only be called if it is requested by at least 46 Deputies and if it's called at least 3 months before the last motion was rejected.
+Exceptions apply for a motion requested by at least 115 Deputies.

+The Sejm may also pass a vote of no confidence in an individual minister.
+This motion can be called if at least 69 Deputies requested it.
+Same voting procedure as for vote of no confidence of whole government apply.

+The President of the Republic has to recall a minister who failed to pass vote of no confidence.

 South Africa

 Any member of Parliament in the National Assembly may request a motion of no confidence in either the Cabinet, excluding the president, or the president.
 The Speaker, within the rules of Parliament, must add such a motion to the order paper and give it a priority.
 If a motion of no confidence cannot be scheduled by the last sitting day of the annual sitting, it must be the first item on the order paper of the next sitting.
 In the event of a successful motion, the Speaker automatically assumes the position of acting president.

 On 7 August 2017, Speaker Baleka Mbete announced that she would permit a motion of no confidence in Jacob Zuma's government to proceed in the National Assembly via secret ballot.
 It was the eighth motion to be brought against Zuma in his presidency and the first to be held via secret ballot.
 After the vote was held the next day, the motion was defeated 198–177, with 25 abstentions.
 Around 20 governing ANC members of Parliament voted in favour of the measure.